bbi-lab/bbi-sciatac-demux/README.md

 #### bbi-sciatac pipeline

-The bbi-sciatac pipeline consists of a pair of Nextflow scripts.
-The first converts an Illumina bcl file to fastq files, corrects barcode errors, partitions reads into fastq files by sample, and trims off adapter sequence from the reads.
-The second script continues processing with read alignments through to making count matrices.
+The bbi-sciatac pipelines consist of a pair of Nextflow scripts.
+The first script (bbi-sciatac-demux/main.nf) converts an Illumina bcl file to fastq files, corrects barcode errors, partitions reads into fastq files by sample, and trims off adapter sequence from the reads.
+The second script (bbi-sciatac-analyze/main.nf) continues processing with read alignments through to making count matrices.

-Note: I no longer support the *setup_sciatac.py* script.
-Instead, consider using the scripts *bbi-sciatac-demux/run.sciatac-demux.sh* and *bbi-sciatac-analyze/run.sciatac-analyze.sh* I leave *setup_sciatac.py* here because it may have some value as a guide for setting up scripts.

-The bbi-sciatac-demux repository includes a script called *setup_sciatac.py*, which sets up the required directories and files for the pipeline runs.
-The script prompts for required values and allows editing of values.
-The editable values consist of

-* Processing (parent) directory
-* Illumina run directory
-* Samplesheet file
-* Levels
-* Number of wells
-* Demux script name
-* Demux output directory
-* Analyze script name
-* Analyze output directory
-* Nextflow parameters filename (for example, params.config)
-* Maximum number of CPUs
-* Maximum memory for bcl2fastq
-* Grid engine queue name (optional)
-* Grid engine cluster options (optional)
-* Genomes JSON file

-Additionally, you will need to set the following values in the script

-* nextflowExe, the path to the Nextflow executable,
-* demuxNextflowScript, the path to the demux Nextflow script, which is called main.nf,
-* analyzeNextflowScript, the path to the analyze Nextflow script, which is called main.nf.

 #### Samplesheet file

-The samplesheet is a tab-delimited file with the format:
+The user-generated samplesheet file (front-end samplesheet) is in CSV format.
+The program *bbi-sciatac-demux/samplesheet/sciatac_samplesheet.py* converts this file to a JSON file (back-end samplesheet), which is required by the pipeline.
+In addition, the user sets various processing parameters as *sciatac_samplesheet.py* command line arguments.
+For additional information about *sciatac_samplesheet.py*, including a detailed description of the front-end samplesheet format, run

 ```
-sample_id   ranges  genome
-sample_1    1-96:25-48:65-80:1-20   hg19
-sample_2    1-96:25-48:65-80:21-40  hg19
-sample_3    1-96:25-48:65-80:41-60  mm9
-sample_4    1-96:25-48:65-80:61-80  hg19_mm9
-sample_5    1-96:25-48:65-80:80-96  mm9
+sciatac_samplesheet -d
 ```

-The `sample_id` column can have whatever you want as an ID for each sample in the run.

-The `ranges` column specifies the range of `<N7 ligation indices>:<N7 PCR indices>:<N5 PCR indices>:<N5 ligation indices>` used for this run.
-Note that the N7/P7 indices are numbered by column and the N5/N7 indices are numbered by row.
-Multiple ranges for a barcode are separated by commas.

-There is a rudimentary script for converting a BBI CSV samplesheet to the required format in the *bbi-sciatac-demux/samplesheet* directory.

-Warning: sample names cannot have dashes in them, or any special character that does not appear typically in a Unix file name so such characters are converted to dots (any character other than 'a-z', 'A-Z', '0-9', '_',  and '.').
-This is because the script adds the sample name to the main file name, separated by a dash, so that it can identify the sample based the filename.
-For example, the file 'sample1-RUN001_L001_R1.fastq.gz' is from a sample called 'sample1'.

 #### Genome files